marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-04-post-google-data-analytics.md

 ## 🗃️ My Journey into Data: Why Taking on a New Challenge

+**Just a heads-up:** This review reflects my personal experience only.
+It is not sponsored or endorsed in any way.
+{: .notice--info}

 ### ℹ️ Intro

 In the world of IT, you learn to solve problems.
 But what if you could anticipate them?
 What if you could use data to not only fix what's broken but to build something better or proactively spot an issue before it could cause an impact?
 These were the questions that sparked my interest in data analytics, even as a full-time employee.